...

 Kanazawa’s Oldest Tea House – Saisetsutei (灑雪亭)

-The garden is decorated with hundreds of various flowers and trees and stone lanterns over 400 years old!
-Situating on a small hill, the garden’s highest point sits Kanazawa’s oldest tea house, Saisetsutei (灑雪亭).
+The garden is decorated with hundreds of flowers, trees, and stone lanterns that are over 400 years old!
+Moreover, Kanazawa’s oldest tea house, Saisetsutei (灑雪亭), is atop a small hill in the garden.

-Depending on which experience you choose to participate in, you will either be just enjoying the tea made by the masters or, on top of that, making your first bowl of matcha green tea with instructions from the masters!
+Depending on which experience you choose to participate in, you will either enjoy the tea made by the masters or make your first bowl of matcha green tea with instructions from the masters!

 And don’t worry if you can’t speak Japanese.
 They can communicate in English and will try their best to ensure you fully understand the concept they are explaining (^_-)-☆.